Child Support Basics

 1. the other parent did not respond and the Summons and Complaint or motion did not have enough information

-2. the parents cannot agree on child support
+2. The other parent did respond and the parents cannot agree on child support

 The hearing must be scheduled within 60 days of the date of service of the complaint or motion.
-Both parents will get a notice of the time, date and place of the hearing.
+The party who started the request must ask the court for a hearing date and time, and then notify all other parties.
+If the county initiated the request, both parents will get a notice of the time, date and place of the hearing.
 Both parents have the right to appear at the hearing.
 If you cannot appear in person, you may ask to appear at the hearing by telephone or interactive T.V.
 The Judge or Magistrate does not have to grant the request, but you can ask.

-1. Proof of your income (bring a recent pay stub or other written proof of your income)
+1. Proof of your income (bring your pay stubs for the last 3 months or other written proof of your income)

 If you used the online child support calculator at http://childsupportcalculator.dhs.state.mn.us/, you can also bring the worksheets from the calculator to the hearing.